Suet vs. Tallow: How Do These Dietary Fat Resources Differ?

 How Do You Use Tallow?

-• Food: Tallow is used as an ingredient in the production of shortening and is a key component of the Native American food pemmican.
-Traditionally, tallow with a smoke point of 249 °C has been the preferred choice for deep frying in major fast-food chains like McDonald's, before the shift to pure vegetable oil in 1990 [13].
+• Food: Tallow is an ingredient in shortening production and is a key component of the Native American food pemmican.
+With a smoke point of 249 °C, tallow was traditionally the preferred choice for deep frying in major fast-food chains like McDonald's before the shift to pure vegetable oil in 1990.

-• Greaves: Greaves, or cracklings, constitute the matter leftover from rendering.
+• Greaves: Greaves, or cracklings, are the leftovers rendering.
 They are often pressed into cakes and utilized as animal feed, particularly for dogs and hogs, or as fish bait.

-• Candles: Historically, tallow was used as a cheaper alternative to wax varieties in making molded candles and tallow dips.
+• Candles: Historically, tallow was used as a cheaper alternative to wax varieties to make molded candles and dips.

-• Textiles: In textile manufacturing, mutton tallow is widely utilized as a starch, lubricant, and softener.
-It provides necessary strength and lubrication in pretreatment processes like sizing and enhancing the quality of finished products [15].
+• Textiles: Mutton tallow is widely used as a starch, lubricant, and softener in textile manufacturing.
+It provides necessary strength and lubrication in pretreatment processes like sizing and enhancing the quality of finished products.

 Both suet and tallow are mainly used in cooking and have similar nutritional profiles, but can we use any of them instead of the other?